XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Version 1.2: Read external statement supported

-Version 1.3.0: Finished blog writing.
+Version 1.2.0: Finished blog writing.
 You can write a blog at /writeBlog.jsp which has no entrance

-Version 1.3.1: Fixed that username can have html
+Version 1.2.1: Fixed that username can have html

-Version 1.3.2: Independent nav.jsp file.
+Version 1.2.2: Independent nav.jsp file.

+Version 1.2.3: You can now try viewing the post.
+While voting and other features will come soon!